JackYuan18/Ardrone/README.md

  Robots_Simulator
  ==
  The copyright of this repository and simulator belongs to Networked Robotic Systems Laboratory, The Pennsylvania State University.
+This repository is a backup of https://github.com/Shicheng-Liu/Robots_Simulator.git.
  <br>
  **All Rights Reserved**
  <br>